-- A. An employee is the class of Court Reporter who has signed an agreement with the Court that she/he possesses real-time court reporting equipment, is willing to provide real-time reporting services at any time for any judicial officer requesting real-time reporting services, and who has been verified by the Court for real-time reporting proficiency, shall receive a two percent (2%) pay differential per pay period for each hour in which real-time reporting services (not including transcripts) are provided to the Superior Court of California, County of Monterey. - B. An employee in the class of Court Reporter who holds a current National Court Reporters Association's Certified Real-Time Reporter (CRR) certification in good standing and who has signed an agreement with the Court that she/he possesses real-time court reporting equipment, and is willing to provide real-time reporting services at any time for any judicial officer requesting real-time reporting services, shall receive a four percent (4%) per hour pay differential per pay period for each hour in which real-time reporting services (not including transcripts) are provided to the Superior Court of California, County of Monterey.

-- C. A Court Reporter who has agreed to provide real-time court reporting services and does not provide real-time reporting services upon request of any judicial officer will no longer be eligible to receive a real-time reporting differential. - D. The Court reserves the right to limit or expand the number of certified real-time reporters receiving the CRR differential depending on Court needs.
+- A. An employee in the class of Court Reporter who has signed an agreement with the Court that she/he possesses real-time court reporting equipment, is willing to provide real-time reporting services at any time for any judicial officer requesting real-time reporting services, and who has been verified by the Court for real-time reporting proficiency, shall receive a two percent (2%) pay differential per pay period for each hour in which real-time reporting services are provided to the Superior Court of California, County of Monterey. - B. An employee in the class of Court Reporter who holds a current National Court Reporters Association's Certified Real-Time Reporter certification (CRR) or a Deposition Reporter's Association Real-Time Certification (CCRR) in good standing and who has signed an agreement with the Court that she/he possesses real-time court reporting equipment, and is willing to provide real-time reporting services at any time for any judicial officer requesting real-time reporting services, shall receive a four percent (4%) differential per pay period for each hour in which real-time reporting services (not including transcripts) are provided to the Superior Court of California, County of Monterey. - C. A Court Reporter who has agreed to provide real-time court reporting services and does not provide real-time reporting services upon request of any judicial officer will no longer be eligible to receive a real-time reporting differential. - D. The Court reserves the right to limit or expand the number of certified real-time reporters receiving the CRR differential depending on Court needs.
 The CRR differential for an employee may be eliminated when the Court determines there is no longer a need for the service(s); when an employee refuses to use their real-time skills as directed; or when the level of service does not meet the Court's needs.

-36.2 Annual Five Hundred Dollar (\$500) Court Reporter Equipment Maintenance Stipend
+38.2 Annual Five Hundred Dollar (\$500) Court Reporter Equipment Maintenance Stipend in lieu of the filing of any Court Reporter equipment damage reimbursement claim with the Court.

 On the first full pay period of each new calendar year, all Court Reporters currently employed by the Court will receive an annual five hundred dollar (\$500) Court Reporter Equipment Maintenance Stipend, paid as taxable income.
-It is acknowledged and agreed between the parties that the annual five hundred dollar (\$500) Court Reporter Equipment Maintenance Stipend is paid in lieu of the filing of any Court Reporter equipment damage reimbursement claim with the Court.
+It is acknowledged and agreed between the parties that the annual five hundred dollar (\$500) Court Reporter Equipment Maintenance Stipend is paid